TrondVQ/FYS_STK_P3/README.md

-# FYSTK4155 - Project 3

-## FYS-STK4155 - Applied Data Analysis and Machine Learning - Autumn 2024
+# FYSTK4155 Autumn 2024 - Project 3  Data Analysis with Machine Learning

 ### Installation
 To set up the project locally, follow these steps: